In this article

 Offer 10% to 25% of the average order value or of friends’ purchase

-Your advocate reward and friend offer have to be attractive enough for your customers to refer their friends.
+Your advocate reward and friend offer has to be attractive enough for your customers to refer their friends.
 The key is to align them to your customers’ motivation—what do they want from buying from you?

 Here are a few rules of thumb that our Customer Success Managers use: